ludoza/DokuWiki-to-Markdown-Converter/README.md

 ### Import DokuWiki files

+I don't have a idea how DokuWiki store its files so I'm leaving this note here if it might help.

 Note: This is only possible by SilverStripe staff.

 	scp -P 2222 -r <username>@doc.silverstripe.org:/sites/ss2doc/www/assets/data/pages/* input/

 ### Convert to Markdown files

 	cd scripts
-	php TranslateSSDocs.php ../input ../output
+	php TranslateSSDocs.php ../input <../output> < template.txt>

+`../output` - if output is not supplied it will print the conversion to `stdout`.

+`template.txt` - at the moment it only prepends the content of the template to each file it converts.

+## Credit

+This project was shamelessly forked from the [SilverStripe Documentation Restructuring Project](https://github.com/chillu/silverstripe-doc-restructuring) and was hacked/broken apart to add some extra functionality.